arduino/docs-content/content/arduino-cloud/09.business/02.aws-s3-exporter/content.md

 A second bucket needs to be created following the same process as the [Temporary bucket](#temporary-bucket).
 This bucket will be the **CSV destination bucket**, where all generated CSV files will be stored.
 It is important to make sure this bucket is created in the same AWS region where the CloudFormation stack will be deployed.

-Navigate to the Amazon S3 service and select Create bucket.
-In the bucket creation interface, specify the bucket name and confirm that the correct AWS region is selected.
+Navigate to the **Amazon S3** service and select **Create bucket**.
+In the bucket creation window, specify the bucket name and check that the same AWS region is selected.

-Keep the recommended default settings for Object Ownership and Public Access to maintain security compliance.
+Keep the recommended default settings for **Object Ownership** and **Public Access** to maintain security compliance.
 Once all settings are verified, proceed with the bucket creation.

 ![lambdas3binaries Bucket Setup (1)](assets/s3_bucket_csvdests3int_1.png)

-After the bucket has been successfully created, it will be listed among other existing buckets.
-Select the newly created CSV destination bucket to continue with additional configurations if necessary.
+After the bucket has been successfully created, it will be listed among the available S3 buckets.
+Select the newly created **CSV destination bucket** to proceed with additional configurations if necessary.

 ![lambdas3binaries Bucket Setup (2)](assets/s3_bucket_csvdests3int_2.png)

-Inside the CSV destination bucket, navigate to the **Objects** tab.
-Here, you can organize files by creating folders if needed.
+Inside the **CSV destination bucket**, navigate to the **Objects** tab.
+Files can be organized by creating directories if needed.

-Click on the **Create folder** button and specify a name for the directory that will store the exported CSV files.
+Click on the **Create folder** button and specify a name for the directory where the exported CSV files will be stored.

 ![lambdas3binaries Bucket Setup (3)](assets/s3_bucket_csvdests3int_3.png)

-When creating a folder, you will see options for server-side encryption to protect data at rest.
-By default, encryption settings are inherited from the bucket's global configuration.
+During folder creation, options for **server-side encryption** will be displayed for data protection.
+By default, encryption settings derives from the bucket’s global configuration.

-If needed, specify a custom encryption key before creating the folder.
+A **custom encryption key** can be specified before finishing the folder creation.

 ![lambdas3binaries Bucket Setup (4)](assets/s3_bucket_csvdests3int_4.png)

-Once the folder is created, it will be displayed under the Objects tab of the CSV destination bucket.
-This ensures that all exported CSV files will be stored well-organized within the dedicated bucket.
+Once the folder is created, it will be displayed under the **Objects** tab of the **CSV destination bucket**.
+This makes sure that all exported CSV files are well organized within the dedicated bucket.

 ![S3 Buckets](assets/s3_bucket_complete.png)